Skip to content

 • Allies and Mentors: Throughout their journey, protagonists often meet characters that either support their growth or challenge their beliefs.
 These relationships are vital for their development.

-See also A Shadow In The Ember Book Review
+See also The Folk Of The Air Book Review

 The Climax of the Journey